As an Amazon affiliate, I earn from qualifying purchases.

 - Customers complain about the placement of some buttons, mainly those for play, rewind, forward, pause etc. at the top of the remote being awkward to control

-This section of our Harmony Ultimate One review highlights key features of the color LCD remote control.
+This section of my Harmony Ultimate One review highlights key features of the color LCD remote control.

 Swipe and Tap LCD Screen